Succession Event and Successors

 If more than one entity (each a “Succeeding Entity”) succeeds to 25% of the ROs and the RE does not retain more than 25% of the ROs, each Succeeding Entity will be a Successor.
 If the RE retains more than 25% of the ROs, each Succeeding Entity and the RE will be a Successor.
 If none of the Succeeding Entity succeeds to more than 25% of the ROs and the RE continues to exist, there will be no Successor Event and the RE will not change.
 If the RE ceases to exist, the Succeeding Entity with the greatest % of the ROs will be the Successor.
 If more than one Succeeding Entity shares equal number of ROs, the Succeeding Entity with the greatest % of the obligations of the RE will be the Successor.

-If there is more than one Successor, the Credit Derivatives Transaction (“CDT”) will be split into the same number of New Credit Derivatives Transactions (“NCDT”) as there are Successors and each Successor will be the RE of a NCDT.
+If there are more than one Successor, the Credit Derivatives Transaction (“CDT”) will be split into the same number of New Credit Derivatives Transactions (“NCDT”) as there are Successors and each Successor will be the RE of a NCDT.
 Each NCDT will have the same terms as the original CDT.

 In the above notes, an entity can be said to succeed the ROs if: